 3260 Professional Practice Blog (Week 8): Professional Development Plan

-Now that I am almost finished the PIDP, this week’s blog assignment is to reflect on, and share my future plans as a dental assistant, and an aspiring educator.
+Now that I am almost finished the PIDP, this week’s blog assignment is to reflect on, and share my future plans as a dental assistant, and aspiring educator.
 I plan on continuing to be a lifelong learner.
 I am not an over-achiever; I am just innately and insatiably curious.

 As a CDA, my licensing body, the College of Dental Surgeons of BC, mandates profession-based continuing education, and continuous practice.
 I am happy about his because it means that I can continue to work as a surgical assistant AND pursue a position as a college instructor.
 Continuing education for a dental assistant is typically offered by local dental associations.
 Every October, Kelowna hosts the Thompson-Okanagan Dental Society meeting.
 The four-day event facilitates a trade show with all the latest technologies in dentistry, offers hands-on clinics, and lectures on an endless variety of topics that pertain to dentistry and healthcare.
 In addition, my Health Care Provider CPR re-certification is required annually, which gives me another opportunity for continuing education.
 And, I am fortunate that my employers sponsor my attendance in both instances.